HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_10/Check_Points_Ch10.md

 ## 10.5 ##
 The UML notation for aggregation is an unfilled diamond symbol at the owner (aggregation) class.
 Composition is indicated in the same way but with a filled diamond symbol.

+## 10.6 ##
+Aggregation and composition are closely related.
+Hence so are they usually not differentiated in the book.
+Both are called composition for simplicity.